SDTrack: A Baseline for Event-based Tracking via Spiking Neural Networks: Experiments

 \subsection{Implement Details}

-The SDTrack-Base architecture is shown in the middle section of Fig.~\ref{main}, where $C$ is set to 64.
-The SDTrack-Tiny model differs from the Base model in the following aspects: $C$ is set to 32, the number of blocks in Stage 4 is reset to 6, and Stage 5 uses 10$C$ channels with the number of blocks reduced to 2.
-Tracking heads of Tiny and Base models differ only in channel dimensions: the first convolutional layer in the tracking head of the Tiny model outputs 256 channels, compared to 512 in the Base model.
-The number of output channels in the convolutional layers of the tracking head is progressively halved.
-Notably, both Tiny and Base models maintain consistent input dimensions of $128 \times 128$ and $256 \times 256$ for the template and search images, respectively.
-When $T$ exceeds 1, the corresponding annotated event stream is divided into T portions to execute GTP.
+The Base-scale tracker architecture (Fig.~\ref{main}, middle) sets $C = 64$.
+The Tiny-scale tracker sets $C = 32$, reduces Stage 4 to 6 blocks, and employs 360 channels with 2 blocks in Stage 5, following~\cite{yao2024scaling}.
+The tracking heads differ only in channel dimensions: the first convolutional layer outputs 256 channels in the Tiny model versus 512 in the Base, with subsequent layers progressively halved.
+Both models maintain input dimensions of $128 \times 128$ and $256 \times 256$ for template and search frames, respectively.
+When $T > 1$, the event stream is divided into $T$ portions to execute GTP.

-We first pretrain the backbone of SDTrack on the ImageNet-1K dataset.
+We first pre-train the backbone of SDTrack on the ImageNet-1K dataset.
 We then fine-tune it on the corresponding event-based tracking datasets through a pair matching task~\cite{yan2021learning,chen2022backbone,ye2022joint,kang2023exploring}.
 During this process, no data augmentation or preprocessing is utilized.
 The hyperparameters for the fine-tuning process depend on the dataset and model size.
-Complete details of pretraining and fine-tuning are available in the Supplementary Materials.
+Complete details of pre-training and fine-tuning are available in the Supplementary Materials.
 All experiments are conducted on 4 * NVIDIA RTX 4090 GPUs.
-We will open-source all available models and training code.
+We will release all available models and code.